What Is the Alkaline Diet?

 By Jennifer Purdie, M.Ed, CPT

-Jennifer Purdie, M.Ed, is a certified personal trainer, freelance writer, and author of "Growth Mindset for Athletes, Coaches and Trainers."
+Jennifer Purdie, is a certified personal trainer, writer, and author of "Growth Mindset for Athletes, Coaches and Trainers."